tholinka/Arch-Setup/pi2/pihole.md

     1) Edit the following in ```/etc/pihole/pihole-FTL.conf```
         * Change ```SOCKET_LISTENING``` to ```all```
         * IF your on a solid state drive (e.g. ssd, sd card), set ```DBINTERVAL``` to ```60```
+    1) Hardlink (or copy) `hosts` to `/etc/hosts` and edit as desired so that computer names are displayed instead of hostnames on the pihole web interface
     1) Restart ```pihole-FTL.service``` (it's statically enabled, don't enable it)
     1) run ```pihole -a -p``` and set a password
 1) Allow pihole through firewall (commands assume ufw is being used)